 Alpine Fishing Above the Red Rock Landscapes of Southern Utah

-People often say their travels on Boulder Mountain remind them of the Uinta Mountains east of Salt Lake City.
+People often say their travels around Boulder Mountain remind them of the Uinta Mountains east of Salt Lake City.
 But the Boulders have something the Uintas don’t — stunning mega views of Utah’s famous brilliantly colored deserts.
 Sitting just outside of Capitol Reef National Park, this 11,000-foot peak offers views of the surrounding red canyons and desert-like region.
 In contrast, Boulder Mountain is heavily forested and home to more than 80 lakes, ponds, and reservoirs.
 With an average rainfall multiple inches more than the lower regions, the area makes for some surprisingly good fishing.
+Learn more about fishing at Boulder Mountain

 In fact, the mountain’s claim to fame is that an angler caught the state record brook trout — 7 pounds, 8 ounces — in its waters in 1971.
 If that seems like a long time ago to you, you’re not alone: While larger fish may have been tucked away on remote lakes, many anglers blamed management issues for keeping the fish from growing to that size again.